ben-marlin/coinflip/src/main/java/edu/guilford/README.md

 It is entirely possible you won't like those images.
 If that is the case, you can visit a website like images.google.com or shutterstock.com or clipart.com and find replacements.
 If your file is named something different, you will need to adjust the code that mentions these.

 Notice that I put these files in a folder called `resources`.
 This is considered good practice in Java programming with projects.
-You may see example code that places image files in the same folder as the program you're writing, but I've had some difficulty making relative path names work.
+You may see example code that places image files in the same folder as the program you're writing, but I've had some difficulty making relative path names work like this.

 ## Adding a picture of the coin